mulle-nat/mulle-project/README.md

 ![mulle-homebrew.iconset/icon_128x128-png](mulle-homebrew.iconset/icon_128x128.png)

-A convenience script to tag and release your project and publish it on a [homebrew](//brew.sh) tap.
+**mulle-homebrew** provides a convenience script to tag and release your project and publish it on a [homebrew](//brew.sh) tap.
 It has been designed, so that it can be used with multiple forks.

+#### What the script does

 1. Checks that the repository state is clean, no modified files exist
 2. Checks that a tag with the current version does not exist